 In the dark days after WWII, a small kindness blossoms into a full-blown friendship between two little girls who live a world apart.
 One day the postman brings Katje a box filled with much-needed gifts—all the way from America.
 But that’s just the beginning for these two girls, their families, and eventually their communities.

 Kindness begets kindness—and the kindness in Chicken Sunday begins with Miss Eula and her big heart.
 But it doesn’t stop there.
 The kindness continues with fried chicken dinners, three grateful children, a soft-hearted old shopkeeper, and an Easter bonnet for a much-loved Grandma.

 by Jacqueline Woodson

-Kindness is contagious, but Jacqueline Woodson’s Each Kindness offers a sad reminder that kindness that isn’t shared can’t spread.
+Kindness is contagious, but Each Kindness offers a sad reminder that kindness that isn’t shared can’t spread.
 Chloe doesn’t want to be friends with the new girl who wears secondhand clothes.
-But when Maya stops coming to school, Chloe realizes that the chance to be kind may not last forever.
+But when Maya stops coming to school, Chloe realizes that her chance to be kind may not last forever.

 Fritz and the Beautiful Horses